-3.3 Data on chemical composition of atmospheric precipitation and wet deposition
+1.3.3 Data on chemical composition of atmospheric precipitation and wet deposition

 The Tabular Survey also gives the chemical composition of precipitation and atmospheric deposition.
-The localities for which data are given for 2007 are depicted on the map; the table 2.3 gives more detailed information on stations (altitude, sampling methods and organizations).
+The localities for which data are given for 2011 are depicted on the map; the table 2.3 gives more detailed information on stations (altitude, sampling methods and organizations).
 The stations are ordered alphabetically according to the regions and districts, included are data from the stations operated by CHMI, and from the stations of cooperating organizations ČGS, VÚV TGM, VÚLHM and HBÚ AV ČR, which are submitted to the ISKO database.
+Data from boarder areas with Poland and Germany are also included.

-Data on chemical composition of atmospheric precipitation are given in the tables as separate daily, weekly and monthly analyses.
+Data on chemical composition of atmospheric precipitation are given in the tables as separate daily, weekly, monthly or irregular analyses.
 One-week interval complies with the international EMEP's methodology (Tuesday - Tuesday sampling).
-For the measuring programmes with one-week sampling interval re-calculated monthly concentrations are also presented.
+For the measuring programmes with one-week sampling interval recalculated monthly concentrations are also presented.

 The Tabular Survey of precipitation quality and wet deposition monitoring contains also the tables presenting the annual average concentrations weighted by rain amounts and the annual wet depositions given for individual stations and measured parameters.
-While calculating the monthly [annual] concentrations (depositions) the average concentration for the week covering the end and start of the two months [years] is weighted by daily precipitation.
+While calculating the monthly (annual) concentrations (depositions) the average concentration for the week covering the end and start of the two months (years) is weighted by daily precipitation.
 For instance, at the turn of the years 2005/2006 the concentration from the week between 30.12.2005 and 5.1.2006 is first multiplied by precipitation from 30. and 31.12.2005.
 This deposition is then added to December 2005 and, consequently, to the year 2005.
 The same concentration is then multiplied by the total precipitation for 1.-5.1.
 2006.
 This result deposition is added to the deposition for January 2006 and, consequently, to the year 2006.

-The measured quantities are designated in the tables by the common chemical nomenclature symbols, cond is the measured sample conductivity.
+The measured quantities are designated in the tables by the common chemical nomenclature symbols, cond is the measured sample conductivity, rain is the total precipitation.
 The total precipitation is measured by the standard method directly at the sampling site or, in case of CHMI, at a climate or precipitation station that is considered to be meteorologically representative for the given site.

-4 Data quality assurance
+1.4 Data quality assurance

-4.1 Assurance of the quality of the measured data
+1.4.1 Assurance of the quality of the measured data